2025 Keweenaw Native Plant Sale

 Eutrochium Purpureum

-Unlike the familiar Joe Pye weed found in wet ditches, this species does fine in medium soil with moderate moisture, and it’s fine in the shade.
+Unlike the familiar Joe Pye weed found in wet ditches, this species does fine in medium soil with moderate moisture, and it’s perfectly comfortable in the shade.
 Its statuesque (5-6 feet tall) flowers are not just gorgeous, they are butterfly magnets.
 And seed-eating birds gobble them up in the fall.

 Lots of pollinators love flowers that form landing pads, and tall boneset does just that.
 This rugged individual adds a dash of white to the fall landscape and is excellent for dry to medium conditions.